Page not found

 The latest blockbuster

 Fruit and veg peelings, egg shells, bones, food scraps can all be recycled.
 Put them in your caddy and let them work their magic.
-5 caddies full of food waste could power a cinema screen long enough to watch the whole of Kingsman: The Golden Circle.Order a caddy
+5 caddies full of food waste could power a cinema screen long enough to watch the whole of Jurassic World: Fallen Kingdom.Order a caddy

 How can my recycled food waste generate electricity?

-When you put your food waste in your rubbish bin it often ends up in landfill, where it rots and releases methane - a harmful greenhouse gas.
+If you put your food waste in the rubbish bin it often ends up in landfill, where it rots and releases methane - a harmful greenhouse gas.
 Most councils in Wales send their food waste to an ‘Anaerobic Digestion’ processing facility - which captures the methane and turns it into energy.

 Your local service